litrik/displayer/README.md

  * Locale-aware (for time formatting, temperature units,...)
  * Is a _launcher_ on Android platforms (including Android TV)

-Displayer is being used successfully in the club house of [korfbalclub KCBJ](https://www.kcbj.be/) to display information about upcoming events, sponsors, live weather etc, without any intervention of the volunteer currently doing bar service.
+Displayer is being used successfully in the clubhouse of [korfbalclub KCBJ](https://www.kcbj.be/) to display information about upcoming events, sponsors, and live weather, without any intervention of the volunteer currently doing bar service.

 ## Screenshots